Plan, Prepare, Travel

 Review Travel Advice Again

 Although you researched your destination in Step 1 above, conditions may have changed.
 It's a good idea to review travel advisories and risk ratings again in the weeks prior to your trip.
-If things have changed or you have questions about whether you should cancel or reschedule your trip, contact ISU's International Risk Analyst at email@example.com for advice.
+If things have changed or you have questions about whether you should cancel or reschedule your trip, contact ISU's international risk manager at firstname.lastname@example.org for advice.

 Collect & Copy Important Documents